Celiac Disease Constipation (and how to relieve it)

 There are a few things that could cause celiac disease constipation.
 It could be your diet, lifestyle, or potential exposure to gluten.

-Also remember, any sudden change in your typical eating pattern can upset things.
-Are you on vacation or did you just get back from a weekend on the beach?
+Also, any sudden change in your typical eating pattern can upset things.
+Are you on vacation?
+Did you just get back from a weekend on the beach?
 Have you been extra stressed lately?
 These things can impact your bowel movements too.

 Were you exposed to gluten recently?
-That certainly can disrupt normal bowel movements and cause constipation.
-Focus on eating normally and drinking enough water.
+Gluten can cause constipation with celiac disease.
+Focus on eating normally and drinking enough water to help encourage things to go back to normal.
 (I’ll sometimes even drink coffee to help encourage things).
-Remember that it will pass.

 You might also consider building a Gluten-Exposure Recovery Kit that features things you can easily access when you’re glutened.
 You can find a list of items that I have in mine here if you need inspiration.

-Believe it or not, water is very important when it comes to healthy poops.
-This is one of the many reasons why you should make sure you’re drinking enough.
+- Drink enough water: Water is very important when it comes to healthy poop.
+It helps keeps things…lubricated.
 The general recommendation for healthy adults is 8 cups a day.

-If you’re looking to improve celiac constipation via your diet, consider slowly adding in more fiber-rich food.
-Things like fruit, vegetables, nuts, seeds, and beans are all gluten-free fiber-rich options.
-Make sure you add these foods in slowly as your body will need time to adjust to the increase in fiber.
+- Eat fiber rich foods: If you’re looking to improve celiac constipation via your diet, consider slowly adding in more fiber-rich food.
+Examples of fiber-rich gluten-free foods include: fruit, vegetables, nuts, seeds, beans, and whole gluten-free grains are all gluten-free fiber-rich options.
+Make sure you add these foods in slowly.
+Your body will need time to adjust to the increase in fiber.
+Also, remember that when you increase your fiber intake, you also need to increase your water intake.

-A heating pad or compress held to your lower back might help relieve any discomfort you might have there from the back-up.
-A hot bath or standing in a hot shower could provide similar relief as well (not to mention it might give you some time to relax more).
+- Heating pad/compress: A heating pad or compress held to your lower back might help relieve any discomfort you might have there from the back-up.
+A hot bath or standing in a hot shower could provide similar relief as well.

-Take a step back and look at your current habits and stress-level?
-Consider what you might be able to do to improve your current situation to support better bowel movements and health.
+- Get enough sleep and movement: Take a step back and look at your current sleep and movement habits.
 Are you getting 7-8 hours of sleep?
 Are you engaging in routine enjoyable activity?
 Might there be some things you can do to help cope with stressors?
 These things could help with constipation.

 Hopefully, this post has provided you some insight on celiac disease constipation.
 Let me know your favorite form of relief when things get stuck in the comments below.